hungkhanh0709/minna-no-hologram-fe/README.md

 ![Hologram Project](https://images.unsplash.com/photo-1621075160523-b936ad96132a?auto=format&fit=crop&w=1200&h=400)

-> Learn about holograms and create your own hologram display at home!
+> Learn about holograms and create your own hologram projector at home!

 ## What is this?

 This is a website about holograms.
 You can:
 - Learn how holograms work
 - Make your own hologram projector
-- Explore the science, history and culture of holograms
+- Explore the science, history and culture via hologram videos

 ## Main Features

 - **Videos and Tutorials**: Watch and learn about hologram technology
-- **DIY Projects**: Make your own hologram display with easy steps
+- **DIY Projects**: Make your own hologram projector with easy steps
-- **Knowledge Center**: Learn about hologram science, history, and cultural impact
+- **Knowledge Center**: Learn science, history, and cultural via hologram videos
-- **Search**: Find videos and tutorials by topic
+- **Search**: Search videos and DIY tutorials
 - **Mobile Friendly**: Works on all devices

 ## Technology Used